On the simplicity of the tensor product of two simple modules of quantum affine algebras: Introduction

 \section{Introduction}

 Let $\mathfrak{g}$ be a simple Lie algebra, $q\in\mathbb{C}^\times$ be not a root of unity and consider $U_q(\widehat{\mathfrak{g}})$, the corresponding quantum affine algebra.
-The quantum affine algebra being a Hopf algebra, its category $\mathscr{C}$ of finite-dimensional representations is a tensor category.
-The simple finite-dimensional representations were classified by Chari-Pressley \cite{CP94}, they are highest ($l$-)weight representations, with weight in a certain monoid.
+We are interested in the tensor category $\mathscr{C}$ of (type 1) finite-dimensional representations (these representations can also be regarded as representations of a quantum loop algebra $U_q(\mathcal{L}\mathfrak{g})$).
+These simple finite-dimensional representations were classified by Chari-Pressley \cite{CP94}, they are highest ($l$-)weight representations, with weights in a certain monoid.
 However, some important questions about the category $\mathscr{C}$ remain open.
-For example, it is not known, in general, whether the tensor product $L(M)\otimes L(N)$ of two irreducible finite-dimensional representations is also irreducible.
+For example, it is not known, in general, under which conditions the tensor product $L(M)\otimes L(N)$ of two irreducible finite-dimensional representations is also irreducible.
 Additionally, for questions related to the cluster algebra structure of the Grothendieck ring $K_0(\mathscr{C})$ (see \cite{HL10,HL16}), it is important to know which irreducible representations $L$ are \textit{real}, i.e. its tensor square $L(M)\otimes L(M)$ is irreducible.
+We focus here on the case of a type $A$ quantum affine algebra, that is $\mathfrak{g}=\mathfrak{sl}_k$.

-In theory, one can use the $q$-characters, a refinement of the characters introduced by Frenkel-Reshetikhin \cite{FR98}, to answer this question.
-Indeed, given two simple $U_q(\widehat{\mathfrak{g}})$-modules $L(M)$, $L(N)$, their tensor product is simple is and only if their $q$-characters satisfy $\chi_q(L(M)\otimes L(N)) = \chi_q(L(M))\chi_q(L(N)) = \chi_q(L(MN))$.
-In practice, there is no general formula for computing the $q$-characters of all simple representations.
-There exists an algorithm established by Frenkel-Mukhin \cite{FM01} to compute the $q$-character $\chi_q(L(M))$ starting with the highest weight $M$, but it is known to fail in some cases.
+Chari and Pressley \cite{CP96b} defined a quantum affine Schur Weyl duality functor between the category of finite-dimensional modules for the affine Hecke algebra $\hat{H}_N(q^2)$ and the category $\mathscr{C}^N_{\mathfrak{sl}_k}$ of finite-dimensional $U_q(\widehat{\mathfrak{sl}}_k)$-modules of level $N$.
+If $N< k$, this functor is an equivalence of categories.

-In this paper, we focus on the case of a type $A$ quantum affine algebra, that is $\mathfrak{g}=\mathfrak{sl}_k$.
-By quantum affine Schur Weyl duality (see \cite{CP96b}, and the review \cite{Gur21b}), when $k>N$, the representation theory of the quantum affine algebra $U_q(\widehat{\mathfrak{sl}_k})$ is equivalent to that of the general linear group over a non-archimedean field $GL_N(F)$, and this equivalence is \textit{monoidal}: the tensor product is translated into the parabolic induction.
+On the other hand, by \emph{type theory} (see \cite{Bor76} \cite{Cas80}, \cite{BK98} and \cite{SS12}), or equivalentely the work of Heiermann \cite{H11}, there exists an equivalence of categories between smooth, finite-length representations of $GL_N(F)$, where $F$ is a non-archimedian field, in a simple Bernstein block, and the category of finite-dimensional right $\hat{H}_N(q^2)$-modules.